jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 - [ ] IENetLayer object found in the inputs attribute of IENetwork

 Feedback: Correct!
 The dictionary is used to specify all the inputs of the network.

+#### 15. The wait method for inferRequest object returns:

+- [ ] Numpy array containing the result of inference
+- [ ] A list of Numpy arrays, each containing an image
+- [ ] A dictionary with output layer name as key, and results in numpy array as values
+- [x] `Status (or exit) code for the inference`

+Feedback: Correct!
+The wait method will return some status code regardless of whether the inference was successful, so always check the code and make sure it is 0 for success.